5 from 30 votes

 Instructions

-• In a bowl, add peeled and deveined shrimp and marinate with soy sauce, salt, white pepper, neutral oil, baking soda and cornstarch for 15 minutes.
+• In a bowl, add the peeled and deveined shrimp along with soy sauce, salt, white pepper, neutral oil, baking soda and cornstarch.
+Mix until combined and marinate for 15 minutes.

 • In a small bowl, mix together oyster sauce, light soy sauce, fish sauce, palm sugar, white pepper, and msg.

 • In the same pan, fry the garlic/chili paste for 15 seconds until fragrant, then immediately add shallots and onion.
-Stir fry for 1 minute.
+Stir fry for 1 minute until the onions are softened.

 • Push the ingredients to the side, then add eggs and scramble (add 1 tbsp more oil if needed to cook the eggs).
 Mix together.

-• Add the day old rice and mix together over high heat, stir frying until the rice is toasted and relatively dry.
-Add the premixed sauce and combine.
+• Turn the heat to high, then add the day old rice and mix together over high heat, stir frying until the rice is toasted and relatively dry.
+Add the premixed sauce and combine, stir frying for another 2-3 minutes until the rice has absorbed the sauce.

-• Add shrimp and basil and stir fry for another 1-2 minutes over high heat.
-Garnish with limes and more basil and enjoy!
+• Add shrimp and basil and stir fry for another 1-2 minutes.
+Garnish with limes, chili flakes and more basil and enjoy!

 Notes

-I used shrimp but you can substitute with another protein of your choice (like chicken, beef, crab, or even tofu).
+• protein – I used shrimp but you can use chicken, beef, crab, or even tofu.

-When cooking with dried out, day old rice straight from the refrigerator, you’ll notice that your rice may be clumpy and dried together.
-You want to make sure to crumble your rice as you’re cooking it so each rice grain gets cooked and coated in all of the delicious aromatics and flavors.
+Crumble Old Rice – When cooking with dried out, day old rice straight from the refrigerator, you’ll notice that the rice may be clumped and dried together.
+Crumble the rice as you add it to your wok or pan – this ensures each rice grain gets cooked and coated in all of the delicious aromatics and flavors (versus having clumps of unseasoned rice in the finished dish).

-You can store this in an airtight container in the refrigerator for 2-3 days.
-I don’t like to freeze Fried Rice but if you want, you can freeze in an airtight container or freezer safe bag for 2-3 weeks.
+Storage + Reheating – Store any leftover Thai Fried Rice in an airtight container in the refrigerator for 2-3 days.
+You can also freeze in an airtight container or freezer safe bag for 2-3 weeks.

 I like to reheat fried rice in a hot wok or pan; I heat up 2-3 tablespoons of oil and give it a quick stir fry over high heat.
 You can also reheat it in the microwave with a damp paper towel to help steam the rice and properly reheat it.